jadecobra/gym/python_tdd/docs/tdd_calculator.md

 # How to create a calculator using Test Driven Development

-In this tutorial we will create a calculator using Test Driven Development.
-Let's begin
+This tutorial will step through creating a calculator using Test Driven Development

 ## Prerequisites

 - [python](https://www.python.org/downloads/)
-- an IDE - I use VSCode, there are other options
+- an Interactive Development Environment(IDE) - using VSCode, there are other options
     - [VSCode in a Browser](http://vscode.dev)
     - [Download VSCode](https://code.visualstudio.com/download)